my443/EarthProtector/WindowsFormsApp2/readme.md

 ## Game Play
-Use the arrow keys or joystick to aim your laser-missiles: Space-bar or the A button on the joystick fires.
+Use the arrow keys or number pad to aim your laser-missiles: Space-bar fires your missiles.

 Your missile-launcher has some protection built in, but if you are hit directly three times your launcher will be destroyed.
 Earth Protectors refer to each direct hit as 'losing a life.'